tscanlin/developers.optimizely.com/src/content/ios/changelog/index.md

 OptimizelyFailedToStartNotification
 OptimizelyStartedNotification
 - *Code Block Callbacks in Edit Mode.* Please note that code block callbacks will only work in edit mode
-- *Upgrade dialogs.* Dialogs now apppear in our web interface to alert you of new SDK updates

 *Bug Fixes:*
-- iOS - Fixed bug in language Audience condition
+- Fixed bug in language Audience condition
-- iOS - Improved edit-mode connection gesture reliability

 ### 1.2.2
 October 12, 2015